benbuck/rbtray/README.md

 - Using the Control-Alt-Down hotkey

-Not all of these methods will work for every window, so please use whichever one works for your needs.
-Also note that some windows can not be properly minimized at all.
-The most common type is Windows Store app windows, such as WhatsApp.
+Not all of these methods will work for every window, so please use whichever method works best for your needs.
+Also note that some types of windows can not be properly minimized at all, most notably Windows Store application windows such as WhatsApp.

 > [!NOTE]
 > RBTray is currently in maintenance mode, meaning no new features will be added,